Skip to content

 Now that you have seen how the Joseon royals used to live, you might want to be able to check out the lives of the commoners of that time.
 Bukchon Hanok village is the place to do so.
 The historical place is home to about 900 traditional Korean-style homes or “Hanoks”, hence the name.

-The history of this village can be traced back to the Joseon Dynasty, and it’s perfectly located between Gyeongbokgung Palace and Changdeokgung-Palace.
+This village’s history can be traced back to the Joseon Dynasty, ideally located between Gyeongbokgung Palace and Changdeokgung-Palace.
 It’s more than just architecture and history there, though.
-The village also shows how Koreans have kept their heritage alive after all these years, showing it off to the whole world.
-Some of the homes have also been turned into coffee shops, museums, and art galleries.
-You can even immerse yourself completely by renting out the traditional Korean, the Hanbok.
+The village also shows how Koreans have kept their heritage alive after all these years, showing it off to the world.
+Some homes have also been turned into coffee shops, museums, and art galleries.
+You can even immerse yourself entirely by renting out the traditional Korean, the Hanbok.

 Changdeokgung Palace